niravnmore/phptut/se_assiginment.md

 #### Software Development Process

-Q. What are the main stages of the software development process?
+Q-20.
+What are the main stages of the software development process?
 - The main stages of the software development process are:
     - **Requirements Gathering**: Understand and document user needs and system requirements.
     - **System Design**: Plan the architecture, modules, and user interface.